2016 TAYLOR TXH350L Image

 During 1980, Wallace Johnson passed away, while the company, UpRight Inc. was sold at that time too.
 Mr Johnson's inventive and pioneering spirit did continue to live on.
 During 1994, UpRight introduced the very first micro-scissor within the globe.
 They went on to pioneer the TM12, which is the self-propelled mast lift.

-• Raymond Double Reach Forklifts Texas
+• Hyundai Large Capacity Forklifts Texas

-• FM GRU Construction Cranes Texas
+• Wolff Construction Cranes Texas